Holidays — Simplifying As We Celebrate

 Be measured about Invitations & Commitments: It’s wonderful to gather with friends and family.
 At the same time, it’s important to politely decline an invite when fatigue, interest, or the busyness of the day warrants that you should.

 Holidays offer a festive, hopefully happy, special time to pause and be with ourselves and others.
-Holidays can be a gift in themselves — a chance to remember, recharge, and to connect to our family, community, history, and culture.
-Holidays are also the perfect time to approach family gatherings, gift-giving, expense, plans, and expectations with intention.
-This year we can say no to overwhelm and chaos.
-At the same time, we can say renew focus on meaning, our priorities, and our most cherished traditions by simplifying as we celebrate.
+Holidays offer a chance to remember, recharge, and to connect to our family, community, history, and culture.
+Holidays are also the perfect time to approach gatherings, gift-giving, and expectations with intention.